aws-solutions-library-samples/guidance-for-integrating-amazon-connect-with-sap-sales-and-service-cloud-on-aws/README.md

 ## Common Errors and Troubleshooting
 ### Errors
 1. CDK deploy can fail if unique values are not provided for 'AmazonConnectInstanceAliasParam', 'AppConnectorBucketNameParam' and 'ConnectBucketNameParam'.
+2. Sometimes Amazon Connect phone number may not be successfully claimed by CDK, in that case you will see an error in `cdk deploy` step: "*Received response status [FAILED] from custom resource.
+Message returned: User: arn:aws:sts::... is not authorized to perform: connect:AssociatePhoneNumberContactFlow on resource: arn:aws:connect:...*".
+In that case you will need to (a) Delete the S3 bucket and its content created in the AWS account with name that you proivided in `AppConnectorBucketNameParam` in cdk deploy. (b) Go to CloudFormation console and delete the `AmazonConnectFullStack`, (c) rerun the `cdk deploy` step.

 ## FAQ, Known Issues, Additional Considerations, Limitations and Disclaimer